-The Interstate Compact on the Placement of Children (ICPC) is the mandatory legal process the Agency uses to place a child from one state to another for purposes of foster care and/or adoption.
+The Interstate Compact on the Placement of Children (ICPC) is the mandatory legal process the county agency uses to place a child from one state to another for purposes of foster care and/or adoption.
 It was enacted to ensure protection and services for foster children that are placed across state lines.

 The Articles define the types of placements and senders subject to the law, the procedures to be followed in making an interstate placement, and the safeguards, services and construction of the law.
 The Regulations specify the protocols and the forms required to be used by all the sending and receiving states and agencies in arranging, making, processing, supervision, and payment for placement.

-An ICPC placement request is initiated by the sending state agency.
-The “sending agency / state” is the state that has jurisdiction over the foster child.
-The “receiving agency / state” is the state of the potential placement.
-The sending state caseworker creates a placement request packet about the foster child and sends it to sending state ICPC central office, which in turn sends it to the receiving state, which in turn sends it to the local social services agency of the potential placement.
+For states with a "centralized" system (all states except for California, Ohio and Colorado): The sending state caseworker creates a placement request packet about the foster child and sends it to sending state ICPC central office, which in turn sends it to the receiving state, which in turn sends it to the local social services agency of the potential placement.
 The social services agency of the potential placement completes a homestudy report for the potential placement and sends it to the central ICPC office of the receiving state, which approves or denies the request and notifies the sending state and the local social services agency in the sending state.

+In 1975, California adopted the provisions of the ICPC, now found in Family Code Section 7900, et seq.
+California Family Code Sections 7900 through 7913 discusses appropriate authorities, assessment protocols, time lines, and financial responsibilities.
+Pursuant to Family Section 7907.3, the ICPC does not apply to the sending or bringing of an Indian child into another state as part of a transfer of jurisdiction to an Indian Tribe.
 Sections 7911, and 7911.1 provide that “On and after January 1, 2017, the licensing standards applicable to out-of-state group homes certified by the State Department of Social Services shall be those required of short-term residential treatment centers operated in this state.”

 H.R.
 4472, 114th Congress (2015 -2016) “Modernizing the Interstate Placement of Children in Foster Care Act” amends part E (Foster Care and Adoption Assistance) of title IV of the Social Security Act to include an electronic case processing system as part of the procedures that a state must have in effect for the orderly and timely interstate placement of children.